Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 - ⚡ Batch export to MP3
 - 📦 Export as ZIP (loop packages)
 - 🎛️ GUI with tree view of all FLP projects
-- 📅 Auto selects files you worked on today
+- 📅 Auto select all files you worked on today
 - 🔍 Search projects across different subfolders

 ---